OpenMindNL/numcatch/README.md

 This flow triggers when Numcatch detects 1 number.
 When the text also contains ‘television’, 3 individual number-figures will be used to select a TV-channel.
 * Drag the 'text (source)' token from the trigger-card to the droptoke area on the '...contains' card in the '...and...' area.

 Before each digit is assigned to the 'TVnumber' variable, we first assign a asterisk (*) to it.
 The reason for that, is to be sure that the variable really changes when two consecutive digits are the same (like in: 22)
-* Drag the 'hundreds' token from the trigger-card to the droptoke area on the 2nd 'Set a textual variable' card.
+* Drag the 'hundreds' token from the trigger-card to the value area on the 2nd 'Set a textual variable' card.
-* Drag the 'tens' token from the trigger-card to the droptoke area on the 4th 'Set a textual variable' card.
+* Drag the 'tens' token from the trigger-card to the value area on the 4th 'Set a textual variable' card.
-* Drag the 'units' token from the trigger-card to the droptoke area on the 6th 'Set a textual variable' card.
+* Drag the 'units' token from the trigger-card to the value area on the 6th 'Set a textual variable' card.
 * Drag the 'number' token from the trigger-card to the text area on the 'Say something' card.

 When everything is entered, you are able to control TV-channel selection by saying; "OK Homey...
 Set television to channel 202" or whatever channel number you might like.